 To learn which brands and products will be top-of-mind for consumers on Cyber Monday 2021, we looked at search volume from July 2021.
 It shows high interest in electricals—laptops, TVs, Nintendo, and Apple products.
-Indeed, many UK retailers are already developing promotions around the release of Apple’s new iPhone 13 Pro .
-What’s more, increased MSV for brands like Asos shows that apparel will be another hot category.
+Indeed, many UK retailers are already developing promotions around the release of .
+What’s more, increased MSV for brands like shows that apparel will be another hot category.

 Which gift cards will win the 2021 festive season?

-Gaming cards from Roblox and Xbox take two of the top four spots.
-One4All ranks third, showing high demand for multi-store cards.
-And surging search volume for Asda and John Lewis gift cards show that many UK shoppers will likely give the gifts of groceries and apparel for the festive season 2021.
+Gaming cards from and take two of the top four spots. ranks third, showing high demand for multi-store cards.
+And surging search volume for and John Lewis gift cards show that many UK shoppers will likely give the gifts of groceries and apparel for the festive season 2021.